amoore1337/plex-sync-manager/README.md

     > npm run serve
     ```

-> NOTE: See the Readme under `./client` for more instructions and options
+> NOTE: See the Readme under `./client` for more instructions and options.

 ---